-The right digital platforms, emerging technologies like virtual reality, AI and voice interfaces all come into play.
-And everything that leads into the sales funnel, from websites and mobile apps to social media, needs to be improved.
+- Everything that leads into the sales funnel – from websites and mobile apps to social media – needs to be improved

 The legacy framework for car sales isn’t going away anytime soon, at least for traditional manufacturers.
 In any case, consumers may want a local presence and servicing vehicles remains a big challenge for any manufacturer thinking of a DTC channel.